kbase/narrative/Readme.md

     Much of the Narrative involves writing service wrappers that invoke KBase services.
 If any of these (or any other part of the Python code in src/biokbase) is modified, you'll need to do the following steps to update your virtual environment.

     A.  Exit the Narrative (Ctrl-c a couple times on your running narrative console)
     B.  (Option 1, the clean but slow way) Remove and reinstall the virtual environment
-    C.  (Option 2, the slightly-less-clean but much faster way) Run the part of the installer that compiles the src/biokbase directory.
+    C.  (Option 2, the slightly-less-clean but much faster way) Run the part of the installer that compiles the src/biokbase directory
         With your virtual environment still active:
         `> python src/setup.py install || abort`
     D.  Restart your Narrative as above.

 2.  **Modifying KBase widget code (or any other front-end Javascript/HTML code)**